In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 On Monday evening, after Russian President Vladimir Putin recognized the breakaway territories of Donetsk and Luhansk in eastern Ukraine as independent, he sent what he called “peacekeeping” troops into the region, only parts of which are controlled by pro-Moscow separatists.

 The Kremlin said Tuesday that its recognition of the two separatist enclaves covers areas controlled by the Ukrainian government.
-NATO and Western nations are bracedfor a deeper invasion into Ukraine.
+NATO and Western nations are braced for a deeper invasion into Ukraine.

 RUSSIA